Artist

 The starting Gente qui gente lą (the longest track at 4:14, the others

-are all around 3 minutes long) is probably the best track for progressive fans,
+are all around 3 minutes long) is probably the closest track to the Italian progressive style,

 containing a nice long organ-led instrumental part, and even the following Nel

-fondo del bicchiere contains interesting instrumental parts.
+fondo del bicchiere has interesting instrumental parts.
 Some of the

 tracks, like Lollypop are more in a bubblegum-pop direction and best